fredlb/fredlb.github.io/content/projects/keyboard_friend/index.md

 ---
-title: "KeyboardFriend, an application for macOs"
+title: "KeyboardFriend, an application for macOS"
 date: 2023-07-07T09:27:32+02:00
 draft: false
 summary: "A tool to help you find your way around your new keyboard's many layers"